southern-cross-ai/JoeyLLM/docs/train.md

-# GPT-2 Training Guide
+# JoeyLLM GPT-2 model Training Guide

-This document explains how to train the custom GPT-2 model.
+This document explains how to train the custom JoeyLLM GPT-2 model.

 ## Prerequisites
 - Python 3.10+